Abesuden/Code-Assassin/doc/developmentDocumentation.md

 [![Documentation Completion](https://img.shields.io/badge/DocumentationCompletion-75%25-1abc9c.svg)](https://github.com/NLPLOGIX-ORG/miller-revit/graphs/commit-activity)

-This documentation will go over, from start to finish, how to create a Code Assassin module for a new programming languages.
+This documentation will go over, from start to finish, how to create a Code Assassin module for a new programming language.

 <details>
 <summary>Steps</summary>